-Many people ask us every day “what happens if you have lice for a long time?”, about “long term effects of untreated head lice” or “can lice make your sick?”.
-These are common question that can help you to avoid untreated head lice complications.
+Many people ask us every day “what happens if you have lice for a long time?”, about “long-term effects of untreated head lice” or “can lice make your sick?”.
+These are a common question that can help you to avoid untreated head lice complications.

 As mentioned before lice feed on human blood.
 They bite into the skin on the scalp and extract blood.
 These tiny little bites can become irritated and cause the host to scratch.
 Excessive scratching leads to broken skin that can bleed and become infected.

 Long-term lice infestations can become dangerous to the host since the lice are removing blood from the human body.
 Remember lice multiply quickly and can grow at an alarming rate.
 If you have more than 100 lice drinking blood for a long period of time it can cause anemia and loss of energy.
 If long-term effects of lice can cause many complications, why to keep asking yourself “what happens if you never get rid of lice”?
 Let us to help you to get rid of lice right now, with a natural lice treatment!

 Head lice life cycle and the long-term effects

 Lice live their entire life cycle on a human host.
 While they are capable of changing hosts, they cannot survive more than 48 hours without one.
 The head lice begin as eggs, or nits and can be confused for dandruff.
 The female adult lice sticks the eggs to hair strands located close to the scalp using a self-produced sticky substance.
 As the eggs hatch, they begin the nymph stage and are about the size of a pinhead and resemble an adult louse.
 Seven days after hatching the nymph stage ends and the lice becomes a full-size adult.
 Adult lice are similar in appearance and size to a sesame seed.
 They have six legs and feed on human blood several times per day.

 Rapid head lice Infestation and what happens if you never get rid of lice